pponce/homebridge-script2/README.md

 Timeouts, terminated state commands and output overflow are failures even if partial output was printed.
 Ordinary nonzero state exits still honor `fail_on_state_exit_code`.
 ON/OFF and trigger commands retain their stderr-as-failure policy.
 Concurrent stateless activations share one execution; later intentional activations are allowed.
 The reset delay begins when the command settles, and resetting the tile never sends another command.
 Shutdown rejects pending work, stops tracked processes/watchers/timers, and ignores late completions.
 Arbitrary scripts can spawn detached descendants; stopping the immediate process cannot guarantee those descendants stop.

 Plugin state caching is in memory and Homebridge manages accessory persistence.
 Script2 reads/watches user-selected state files; it does not create them.
+The state file may be absent at startup, but its parent directory must already exist.
 Any plugin-owned files must be inside Homebridge's actual storage directory.
 Adjust example script/log paths to your installation.

 [Changelog](CHANGELOG.md) · [Full beta release notes](https://github.com/pponce/homebridge-script2/blob/certification-v1-beta/releases/v1.0.0-beta.1.md)